chakrakan/fit4less-autobooker/README.md

 TIME_SLOT=10:00 AM
 ENVIRONMENT=prod
 ```
+4. Run the build on CircleCI and check the logs under Install & Run for the build steps

 **Notes**
 > - You can change `DAYS` between 2, 1, 0 (check .env.example)
 > - Please keep `WEBDRIVER_PATH` exactly as shown above since that's the path to driver in the docker container
 > - `TIME_SLOT` doesn't need quotes for the space between the time and AM/PM as opposed to running it locally
-4. Run the build on CircleCI and check the logs under Install & Run for the build steps
+> - the time slot will be booked for the default selected gym under your account prior to running the script
+> - there's no error handling so it either reserves your slot if it finds the timing, or you'll see an exception thrown, or skipped timings in your CircleCI logs
+> - Skipped timings means it didn't find your time slot, Exception means you've already booked max amount of slots

 #### Local